org-tigris-jsapar/jsapar/docs/basics.md

     <tr><td><b>org.jsapar.parse.
 DocumentBuilderLineEventListener</b></td>
         <td>For smaller files you may want to handle all
         the events after the parsing is complete.
 In that case you may choose to use this implementation.
-        That listener builds a `org.jsapar.model.Document` object containing all the parsed lines that you can iterate afterwards.</td></tr>
+        This listener acts as an [aggregator](http://www.enterpriseintegrationpatterns.com/patterns/messaging/Aggregator.html) and builds a `org.jsapar.model.Document` object containing all the parsed lines that you can iterate afterwards.</td></tr>
     <tr><td><b>org.jsapar.parse.
 MulticastLineEventListener</b></td>
         <td>If you need to handle the events in multiple event listener implementation, this implementation provides a
             way to register multiple line event listeners which are called one by one for each line event.</td></tr>